codeworksacademy/js_challenges/Intro/readme.md

 ### 3. This "and" That

-Given `2` string variables, add them together with the string `and` separating them.
+Given two strings, one as a *variable*, the other as a *parameter*, add them together with the string `and` separating them.
 ```js
 string1 = 'this'
 string2 = 'that' // solution expected = 'this and that'